wisp-lang/wisp/Readme.md

 (Type. options)
 ```

-The more verbose but more JS-like form is also valid
+The more verbose but more JavaScript-like form is also valid

 ```clojure
 (new Class options)